Gabriela (1983 film)

-Gabriela is a 1983 Brazilian romance film directed by Bruno Barreto.
-It was shot in the cities of Paraty, in the state of Rio de Janeiro, and in Garopaba, Santa Catarina.
+Gabriela is a 1983 Brazilian romance film directed by Bruno Barreto and starring Sônia Braga, Marcello Mastroianni, and Antonio Cantafora.
+It was shot in the cities of Paraty, in the state of Rio de Janeiro, and Garopaba, Santa Catarina.
 It is based on Brazilian author Jorge Amado's 1958 book Gabriela, Clove and Cinnamon.

 Plot

 It is 1925.
-Nacib (Mastroianni) is the owner of bar in a small town.
-He meets Gabriela (Braga) and he hires her on as a cook.
+Nacib (Mastroianni) is the owner of a bar in a small town.
+He meets Gabriela (Braga) and he hires her as a cook.

 They soon enter a passionate relationship, fueled by his strong attraction to her sensual nature.
 However, Nacib soon grows annoyed by the attention she receives.
-Under advisement of his best friend, Tonico (Cantafora), Nacib proposes to her, partly in the hopes that the attention quells.
+Under advisement of his best friend, Tonico (Cantafora), Nacib proposes to her, partly in the hopes that the attention is quelled.

 After their marriage, he insists that she dress and behave more modestly so they can be seen as more respectable.
 Unfortunately, Gabriela cannot help but stray and Nacib is forced to annul the marriage when he finds her in bed with Tonico.

 Later, as both Nacib and the town begin to undergo a transformation, Nacib and Gabriela resume their relationship.